AlexUserForVA/AudioTagger/README.md

 the running backend system:

 TODO
+## Configuration file
+The file [config.py](server/config/config.py) includes some options which can be set before backend startup.
+Before the backend can be started, please set the variable ```PROJECT_ROOT``` to the absolute path of the projects root directory.
 ## Usage
 The current predictions and spectrograms can be accessed via a REST interface.
 Following command starts the backend: